-People who devote inordinate amounts of their free time spreading hateful half truths and lies about Islam day in and day out.
-They are truly obsessed!
+These are people who devote inordinate amounts of their free time to their pet project.
+Spreading hateful half-truths and lies about Islam day in and day out, they are truly obsessed!

 I have tried to imagine how and why anyone would behave this way.
-I truly despise Zionism, but could I devote an entire channel to railing against it day and night?
-I don’t think so!
-Swimming in that sort of nonstop negativity is unhealthy and seems to lead to warped thinking, so that some of these people believe that even their most blatant lies are true.
+Though I truly despise Zionism, I couldn’t devote an entire channel to railing against it day and night.
+No way!
+Swimming in that sort of nonstop negativity is unhealthy and seems to lead to warped thinking.
+Some of these people believe that even their most blatant lies are true.

 Some of them can no longer talk to me as an individual.
 I’m a Muslim, so when I talk to them, in their minds, I’m a category, not a person.
-If I say I prefer chocolate ice cream over vanilla, they might say that’s because I hate white people and the West and I hate them because of Islam!
+Let’s say I prefer chocolate ice cream over vanilla.
+They might say that’s because I hate white people and the West and I hate them because of Islam!
 Yes, I’m exaggerating to make a point, but not by much.

-In any case, some of us feel compelled to debate and challenge “counter jihadists,” even as we continue to insist it’s against our better judgement.
+In any case, some of us feel compelled to debate and challenge “counter-jihadists,” even as we continue to insist it’s against our better judgment.
 It’s very difficult to resist the urge to correct them when they are spreading lies that promote fear and hatred.

-I’m avoiding naming names, since would then feel obliged to unban a loon so that he or she could run wild here on this channel, at least long enough to address this discussion.
+I’m avoiding naming names, since I would then feel obliged to unban a loon so that he or she could run wild here on my Disqus channel, at least long enough to address this discussion.
 I prefer not to!
 This is a loon-free zone.
-Mosey on over to the channel Political Islam to see the most spot-on example of the Loooniverse here on Disqus.
+Mosey on over to the channel Political Islam to see the most spot-on example of the Loooniverse on Disqus.

-Until then, please have fun practicing your new lexicon.
-Let’s see if we can spread here on the channels, so that all the loons all across the Looniverse know that they are loons. 🙂
+Have fun practicing your new lexicon.
+Let’s see if it catches on so that all the loons all across the Looniverse know that they are loons. 🙂